 How do book royalties work?

-Book royalties work by compensating you for the sales of your books.
-The process varies depending on the type of book, the publishing method (traditional or self-publishing), and the publishing contract terms.
-Here is a simplified overview of how book royalties work.
+Book royalties work compensate you for the sales of your books.
+The process varies depending on the type of book, the publishing method (traditional or self-publishing) and the publishing contract terms.
+Here is a simplified overview of how book royalties work:

 Royalty percentage

-The royalty percentage, a pivotal component of book royalty arrangements, represents the share of revenue you receive for each book sale.
+The royalty percentage represents the share of revenue you receive for each book sale.
 This publishing contract determines the percentage.
-It ranges from 5% to 15% or more, depending on various factors, including your prominence as a writer and the book’s format.
+In traditional publishing, it ranges from 5% to 15% or more, depending on various factors, including your prominence as a writer and the book’s format.
 When readers purchase a book copy, this percentage is applied to the book’s retail price or the publisher’s net revenue to determine the earnings per sale.
 This allows you to benefit from the commercial success of your literary works directly.

 Book price vs net revenue